fhirschmann/penchy/docs/job.rst

 Defining multiple pipelines
 ---------------------------

-To define multiple pipeline in the flows you just add more.
+To define multiple pipelines in the flows you just add more to the list of flow.
-Here we define two lines of action in the client flow (analogous for the server flow)::
+Here we define two lines of action in the :class:`~penchy.jobs.job.SystemComposition` flow (analogous for the server flow)::

+  ...
-  job = Job(...
+  compososition.flow = [
-            client_flow=[
                 e1 >> e2 >> e3,
                 e1 >> e4
             ]
   ...
-            )

 Survey of the elements
 ======================

-Besides :class:`~penchy.jobs.dependency.Edge`, there are other elements of a job.
+Besides the definition of the flow, there are other elements of a job.
 This chapter tries to give an overview of what they are and how they are used.
 For an in-depth treatment see the :ref:`Job API <job-api>`.